awchiu23/CryptoTools/README.md

 - Universe: USD, BTC, ETH

 ## KrakenAlerter
-- This tool is for monitoring difference of Kraken spots to FTX spots
+- This tool is for monitoring differences of Kraken spots to FTX spots

 ## KrakenUtil
 - This tool provides the following information from your Kraken accounts: